fedesoria/docs/upper.io/v2/content/builder/index.md

 q = b.Select("id", "name").From("accounts")
 ```

-At this point you have a complete query that can be compiled and executed:
+Now have a complete query that can be compiled and executed into valid SQL:

 ```
 var accounts []Account